Headteacher's message regarding Covid-19 Safety Procedures

 Each class will have a first aid kit to manage minor injuries.
 For major injuries or vomiting, the pupil will be taken to the medical room and will be treated by a member of staff.
 This member of staff will wear PPE.
 Parents will be contacted for immediate collection if this is deemed necessary.

 The Behaviour Policy has been amended to reflect all new safety rules.
-A copy of this will be uploaded to the school website.
+A copy of this is on the school website.

 There will be signage around the site to promote good hygiene. e.g. Catch it, Bin it, Kill it.